Recording the condition of a property

 A detailed schedule and record of condition of three buildings was required prior to construction of major sea defences.

-A schedule of condition was prepared of the flats above and below a unit where major structural building work was proposed.
+A schedule of condition was prepared of the flats above and below a unit in London where major structural building work was proposed.

 A schedule of condition was prepared of the flats above and below a unit where major structural building work was proposed.
 Although the works were not subject to the party wall process, our clients were keen to ensure that an accurate record of condition was taken before they started their refurbishment.
 This could be used to consider liability for damage to neighbouring properties were it to occur.